rchakode/kube-opex-analytics/README.md

 ## <a name="cost-models"></a>Cost Models
 Cost allocation models can be set through the startup configuration variable `KOA_COST_MODEL`.
 Possible values are:

-* `CUMULATIVE_RATIO`: (default value) compute cost as cumulative resource usage for each period of time (daily, monthly).
+* `CUMULATIVE_RATIO`: (default value) compute costs as cumulative resource usage for each period of time (daily, monthly).
-* `RATIO`: compute cost as a normalized percentage of cumulative resource usage during each period of time.
+* `RATIO`: compute costs as normalized ratios (`%`) of resource usage during each period of time.
-* `CHARGE_BACK`: compute cost based on given cluster hourly rate, and the cumulative resource usage during each period of time.
+* `CHARGE_BACK`: compute actual costs using a given cluster hourly rate and the cumulative resource usage during each period of time.

-Refer to the [Configuration](#config-variables) section to learn how to configure cost model.
+Refer to the [Configuration](#config-variables) section for more details.

 ## <a name="screenshorts"></a>Screenshorts
 You can find below screenshorts of built-in charts.